Consumer Claims in ACT

-The Australian Consumer Law (ACL) applies to all consumer transactions entered into in the Australian Capital Territory after 1 January 2011 and is set out in Schedule 2 of the Competition and Consumer Act 2010.
-This is because the ACT Fair Trading (Australian Consumer Law) Act 1992 extends the application of the ACL to transactions which have a connection with the ACT.
+The Australian Consumer Law (ACL) applies to all consumer transactions entered into in the ACT after 1 January 2011 and is set out in Schedule 2 of the Competition and Consumer Act 2010.
+This is because the ACT Fair Trading (Australian Consumer Law) Act 1992 extends the application of the ACL to transactions that have a connection with the ACT.
 Consumer transactions that were entered into before 1 January 2011 remain covered by the Fair Trading Consumer Affairs) Act 1973 and the Fair Trading Act 1992.
 This article deals with consumer claims in the ACT.

-ORS can deal with disputes concerning motor vehicles, fitness and gym services and memberships, renovating and building, the sale or purchase of property, problems with owners corporations, retirement villages, frauds and scams, product safety issues, licensed premises, security services and smoking in enclosed public places and outdoor cafés.
-They have jurisdiction in respect of complaints or claims by any consumer who resides in the Australian Capital Territory (no matter where the business is) or in disputes with a motor vehicle seller or repairer that operates in the ACT that are made by consumers living outside of the ACT.
+Fair Trading can deal with disputes concerning motor vehicles, fitness and gym services and memberships, renovating and building, the sale or purchase of property, problems with owners corporations, retirement villages, frauds and scams, product safety issues, licensed premises, security services and smoking in enclosed public places and outdoor cafés.
+It has jurisdiction in respect of complaints or claims by any consumer who resides in the ACT (no matter where the business is) or in disputes with a motor vehicle seller or repairer that operates in the ACT that is made by consumers living outside of the ACT.

 The ACT Civil and Administrative Tribunal has jurisdiction to hear complaints regarding the provision of goods and services, which may include recovery of the value of goods or recovery of goods.
 ORS Fair Trading will prioritise the claims of non-compliance and complaints received so that the most critical complaints are the first to be investigated.
-This may mean that limited action is taken on a complaint that is considered to be a low priority.
+This may mean that limited action is taken on a complaint that is considered to be a low priority

 A regulator can also send a notice to a business seeking information about representations or claims they have made to determine whether any further investigation is required.
 If the trader does not reply to the notice, or if a regulator considers that the trader has contravened the Act, the regulator can then ask the court to authorise a public warning notice.

-A regulator can also ask a court to make an order to redress any harm suffered in the community as a result of a breach, or for the issue of an adverse publicity order against a trader, or for an order disqualifying a particular person or persons from managing a corporation.
+A regulator can also ask a court to make an order to redress any harm suffered in the community as a result of a breach, for the issue of an adverse publicity order against a trader, or for an order disqualifying a particular person or person from managing a corporation.
 On the application of either a regulator or an affected consumer, the court can issue an injunction to stop a business from behaving in a way that breaches the Act.
 If the actions of a trader cause damage or loss to a consumer then either the consumer or a regulator can apply to the court to recover damages, refunds or compensation.

-The ACL creates penalties breaches of certain provisions of the Act with penalties that include orders for compensation, fines and criminal convictions.
+The ACL creates penalties for breaches of certain provisions of the Act with penalties that include orders for compensation, fines and criminal convictions.